 The policy applies to all employees, including employees whose professional activities materially impact the risk profile of the Management Company or the Fund, includes a description of how remuneration and benefits are calculated, and sets out the responsibilities for awarding remuneration and benefits, including the composition of the committee that oversees and controls the policy.
 A copy of the policy is available at am.jpmorgan.com/lu/en/asset-management/adv/funds/policies/ or free of charge from the Management Company.

 MANAGEMENT COMPANY BOARD OF MANAGERS

 Graham Goodhew

-Independent Director

-8 Rue Pierre Joseph Redoute
+Independent Director 8 Rue Pierre Joseph Redoute L-2435 Luxembourg, Grand Duchy of Luxembourg

 Massimo Greco